micmejia/bible-dump/NKJV/Mark/Mark 5.md

 When he saw Jesus from afar, he ran and worshiped Him.

 ###### 7
 And he cried out with a loud voice and said, "What have I to do with You, Jesus, Son of the Most High God?
-I implore[^c] You by God that You do not torment me."
+I implore You by God that You do not torment me."

 ###### 8
 For He said to him, "Come out of the man, unclean spirit!"